 The University of Washington School of Medicine offers a master’s in laboratory medicine & pathology or a bachelor’s in medical laboratory science.
 The master’s takes two years to complete, whereas the bachelor’s takes four years.
 This program’s ever-evolving curriculum strives to stay at the forefront of medical laboratory science to provide students with the most up-to-date education possible.

 Students must take courses in bacteriology, biochemistry, coagulation, molecular diagnostics, phlebotomy (blood collection), parasitology, and more.
-The bachelor’s program’s admission requirements include 90 credits of general undergraduate coursework, an applicant essay, a letter of recommendation, and an interview.
+The admission requirements for the bachelor’s program include 90 credits of general undergraduate coursework, an applicant essay, a letter of recommendation, and an interview.

-Core courses in the master’s program include medical biometry; laboratory medicine grand rounds; laboratory medicine research conference; organization and management in laboratory medicine; critical thinking and research design in laboratory medicine; and master’s thesis in laboratory medicine.
+Core courses in the master’s program include medical biometry, laboratory medicine grand rounds, laboratory medicine research conference, organization and management in laboratory medicine, critical thinking and research design in laboratory medicine, and a master’s thesis in laboratory medicine.

 The University of Utah – School of Medicine

-The bachelor of science in medical laboratory science (BS) at the University of Utah School of Medicine consists of two years of preprofessional studies followed by two years of professional studies.
+The bachelor’s of science in medical laboratory science (BS) at the University of Utah School of Medicine consists of two years of preprofessional studies and two years of professional studies.
 Coursework includes lectures, lab instruction, and clinical rotations.
 This combination provides students with a well-rounded education that prepares them for entry-level work in the field.

 Preprofessional courses that students must complete include algebra, biological chemistry, statistics, and principles of cell biology.
 Upon completing all preprofessional coursework, students formally apply to the program.
 Admission is competitive, and applications are scored on a point ranking system.
 Applicants earn points for GPAs, essay question answers, work experience, and letters of recommendation.

-The curriculum explores topics such as body fluids analysis; clinical immunology; clinical chemistry; clinical hematology; clinical immunohematology; pathogenic microbiology; molecular diagnostics; parasitology and mycology; and laboratory management and supervision.
+The curriculum explores body fluids analysis, clinical immunology, clinical chemistry, clinical hematology, clinical immunohematology, pathogenic microbiology, molecular diagnostics, parasitology and mycology, and laboratory management and supervision.

-The University of Utah’s School of Medicine also offers a 30-credit master of science degree in laboratory medicine and biomedical science that allows students to choose from two-track options: clinical laboratory science and biomedical research.
+The University of Utah’s School of Medicine also offers a 30-credit master of science degree in laboratory medicine and biomedical science.
+Students can choose from two-track options: clinical laboratory science and biomedical research.

 Online or Hybrid Medical Laboratory Scientist Degree Programs